RasmussenLab/MOVE/docs/source/tutorial/overview.rst

 (Intel Core i7-10610U @ 1.80 GHz, 32 MB RAM).
 You can track the progress by checking the corresponding log file created in the ``logs`` folder.

-If you want to run, the Bayesian approach instead.
-Run:
+If you want to try the Bayesian approach instead, run:

 .. code-block:: bash